bsdimp/freebsd-git-docs/doc-cvt.md

 ### Time to push changes upstream

-Note: git is still in beta, so your changes won't go into the subversion repo and will be lost if you do this before the cutover.
+Note: Git transition is still in beta, so your changes won't go into the Subversion repo and will be lost if you do this before the cutover.

 ```
 % git checkout main